Xenohhhh/Summer-Analytics-25-Week-5/README.md

 ## ⚙️ How to Run

 1. Clone this repo or open it in [Google Colab](https://colab.research.google.com/)
-2. Upload `dataset.csv`
-3. Run all cells in `dynamic_pricing.ipynb`
+2. Run all cells in `Notebook.ipynb`
-4. View price trends by lot ID
+3. View price trends by lot ID

 ---